sikessem/capsule/README.md

     use Sikessem\Capsule\Interfaces\Accessible;
     use Sikessem\Capsule\Interfaces\Modifiable;
+    use Sikessem\Capsule\Interfaces\Resolvable;
     use Sikessem\Capsule\Traits\Accessor;
     use Sikessem\Capsule\Traits\Modifier;
+    use Sikessem\Capsule\Traits\Resolver;

-    class Capsule implements Accessible, Modifiable
+    class Capsule implements Accessible, Modifiable, Resolvable
     {
-        use Accessor, Modifier;
+        use Accessor, Modifier, Resolver;

         // The Capsule code...
     }
     ```

-- Or you can use Base Capsule or Base Getter/Setter:
+- Or you can use Base Capsule or Base Getter/Setter/Caller:

     ```php
     <?php